benhutchison/GettingWorkDoneWithExtensibleEffects/README.md

 While doing the workshop, run SBT in the base directory with the command `sbt` and then operate from the SBT prompt.
 Invoking each
 SBT command from the shell (eg `sbt exercise1/compile`) *will* be slower due to JVM startup costs.

+- To list all subprojects, use SBT command `projects`

 - To compile sources in subproject `exercise1`, use SBT command `exercise1/compile`

 - To run any unit tests in `src/test/scala/*` under subproject `exercise1`, use SBT command `exercise1/test`

 - To run the main method of subproject `exercise1`, use SBT command `exercise1/run <program arguments>`

+*SBT commands should be scoped to a subproject (eg `exercise1/test`).
+Running eg `test` at the top level will load 10 copies of the classes into the SBT JVM, potentially leading to `OutOfMemoryError: Metaspace`*

 ## Solutions